The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

 \subsection{Survey of proof strategies}

 Since the time of Gauss numerous proofs of the Fundamental Theorem of Algebra have been developed.
-We refer to Remmert \cite{Remmert:1991} for a concise overview and to Fine--Rosenberger \cite{FineRosenberger:1997} for a text-book presentation.
-As mentioned in \sref{sub:ProofStrategyOverview}, the proof strategies can be grouped into three families:
+We refer to Remmert \cite{Remmert:1991} for a concise overview and to Fine--Rosenberger \cite{FineRosenberger:1997} for a textbook presentation.
+As mentioned in \sref{sub:HistoricalOrigins}, the proof strategies can be grouped into three families: